 I am using my first blog mostly to highlight interesting photos on the website as well as whatever tickles my fancy.
 I am not intending to be politically correct all the time, so I may ruffle a few feathers.
 Be warned.
 But I hope to keep you entertained.
 And informed.

 I was born in London, lived in Montreal for years, and for the last few decades in New York City.
 All have influenced me.
-I specialize in hair fashion trends and how to do them, have toiled away as a journalist and PR for some of the world’s best, and have been US Correspondent for Peluquerias Magazine of Barcelona since 1982.
+I have toiled away as a journalist and PR for some of the world’s best, and have been US Correspondent for Peluquerias Magazine of Barcelona since 1982.
 I’m hard to please!
 Too honest, perhaps.
 So I have lots of friends, also lots of enemies and expect to make a few more of both.

 Now, I’m working on my legacy, for posterity.
 This is a Work in Progress.
 I expect it will take forever.
 So, stay tuned…

 Love it.
 Absolutely love it.
 Thank you, Mitchell Field, for this great gift of a bus with wonderful words!

 A modern bridal look inspired by a vintage bride and some classic ’40s shapes, by Gay Dering, Beauty Kasbah.
 “The hair in the back was placed into an asymmetrical pony that was then shaped into a large smooth roll,” said the hairdresser, who rolled and pinned the opposite front side to allow some loose curls to fall forward.
 She then added a net, and some flowers to add some extra romance.
 For more wedding hair inspirations, click HERE